 Local Volatility

-Local Volatility (LV) is a deterministic volatility model used in options pricing where volatility is defined as a function of both the underlying asset price and time, $\sigma(S, t)$.
+Local Volatility (LV) is a deterministic volatility model used in options pricing where volatility is defined as a function of both the underlying asset price and time.
 It was developed to perfectly calibrate the pricing model to the observed market smile and skew of implied volatilities across all strikes and expirations.

 Key Takeaways

-- Standard for pricing exotic options like barriers and autocallables.
+- It is the industry standard for pricing exotic, path-dependent options like barriers and autocallables.

 Local Volatility vs. Stochastic Volatility